 Skip to the start: SW USA – Mile Zero – Skip to the end: 3200-mile review

-Following my test ride on the CRF a few weeks ago I went ahead and bought a lightly used one blind off San Diego craigslist and hear it’s arrived in Phoenix.
-CRF’s have sold well in the US and are getting hard to find new but $4500 got me one with under 1000 miles and about $1000 of accessories, including what looks like a BDSB Stage 1 kit (pipe, fuel programmer, 13T), Shorei battery, bash plate, tail rack and maybe some other bits too.
+Following my UK test ride on the CRF a few weeks later I bought a lightly used one blind off San Diego Craigslist and got it trucked to Phoenix.
+CRF’s had sold well in the US and were getting hard to find new at the time, but $4500 got me one with under 1000 miles and about $1000 of accessories, including what looks like a BDSB Stage 1 kit (pipe, fuel programmer, 13T), Shorei battery, bash plate, tail rack and maybe some other bits too.
 As you can see the first owner swapped the red plastics for ‘export white’ which suits me fine.
 Buying barely used seem by far the best way to go.
 New with taxes was actually way over $5000 with $1000 of depreciation right there before you spend a typical $1000+ to get it in shape for dirt touring.

 While I was looking for a machine I was kindly offered the loan of a near-new XR650L by Scott Brady at Overland Int. (publishers of Overland Journal which I write for occasionally).
 But having used an XRL for Desert Riders some ten years ago (left) I felt that was too much like going backwards.
-For me the point with AMH project bikes is to try new stuff or new ways of doing it.
+For me the point with AMH project bikes is to try new stuff or new ways of doing things.
 The other option was getting a used 650 Xchallenge (right) for about $5500.
-I suspect they’re much under-rated but a scan of what happens when they’re not going well made it a bit of gamble to simply fly in, load up and ride off into the southwestern deserts, hoping for the best and with no support to speak of. (since then I bought an XCountry).
+I suspect they’re much under-rated but a scan of what happens when they’re not made it a bit of gamble to simply fly in, load up and ride off into the southwestern deserts, hoping for the best and with no support to speak of.
+(Since then I bought an Country in the UK).

 But will the 250 CRF be enough of a do-it-all travel bike?
 At least I can convince myself that no reasonable trail need hold me back and am already cooking up killer routes in the Sahara should I bring it back.
 The combination of light weight, reliability, enough power and excellent economy is unbeatable out there, while I like to think it’ll do the business on the highway.
 The trick will be to cruise the backroads and enjoy the view, between the off-road spells.